mariadb-corporation/MaxScale/Documentation/Reference/Debug-And-Diagnostic-Support.md

 MaxScale>

-As delivered MaxScale uses a default login name of admin with the password of mariadb for connections to the debug interface.
+As delivered MariaDB MaxScale uses a default login name of admin with the password of mariadb for connections to the debug interface.
 Users may be added to the CLI by use of the add user command.

-This places you in the debug command line interface of MaxScale, there is a help system that will display the commands available to you
+This places you in the debug command line interface of MariaDB MaxScale, there is a help system that will display the commands available to you

 **MaxScale> **help